 The algorithm categorizes the 39 active bidders into three groups.
 Table 6 shows the size of each group, the average probability a member of the group places a bid, the average bid amount placed by a member of the group, and the average of the three grouping variables.
 Because K-means clustering is an unsupervised learning algorithm, the researcher has no direct control over the assignment of bidders to groups beyond the selection of grouping variables.
 Nevertheless, the groups exhibit patterns of behavior that align with our expectations of the unobserved discrete heterogeneity in the population.
 We label as competitive the group of bidders with the lowest frequency of round bids in sealed-bid auctions (0.34), the highest propensity to snipe in revisable-bid auctions (0.54), and the lowest propensity to place early bids in revisable-bid auctions (0.11).
-We label as collusive the group whose members, in contrast to those in the competitive group, place round bids in sealed-bid auctions at a high rate (0.68), snipe at almost half the rate of the competitive and collusive, we label as naïve the group of bidders who place round bids in sealed-bid auctions (0.57), but rarely snipe in revisable bid auctions (.07), and place early bids almost half the time in revisable-bid auctions (0.47).
+We label as collusive the group whose members, in contrast to those in the competitive group, place round bids in sealed-bid auctions at a high rate (0.68), snipe at almost half the rate of the competitive group (0.25), but still avoid early bidding in revisable-bid auctions (0.21).
+In between competitive and collusive, we label as naïve the group of bidders who place round bids in sealed-bid auctions at a similar rate to the collusive group (0.57), but rarely snipe in revisable bid auctions (.07), and place early bids almost half the time in revisable-bid auctions (0.47).

 Although the K-means clustering algorithm did not target the average bid amount or average propensity to place a bid, these values align with the groups' labels.
-The bids are highest and participation lowest for the collusive group, with the competitive group bidding 2,000 CFA less on average and 3 p.p. more often.
+The bids are highest and participation lowest for the collusive group, with the competitive group bidding 2,000 CFA less on average and 3 pp more often.
 Finally, the naïve group participates at high rates and places relatively competitive bids, but does so in unsophisticated ways that likely undermine their overall effectiveness.
 This confirms that the groups recovered by the K-means clustering algorithm not only have systematic differences in timing and roundness of bids placed, but also exhibit differences in bidding behavior.